 “Friendship … is born at the moment when one man says to another “What!
 You too?
 I thought that no one but myself . . .”

 C.S.
 Lewis, The Four Loves

 Be honest and considerate.
 If you’re still very unsure, be honest about not being clear.
 Just ask!
 Practice asking follow-up questions with kindness.
-“Hey New Person, I’m getting the feeling that you might not want to see this movie and if so that’s okay!
+“Hey New Person, I’m getting the feeling that you might not want to see this movie, and if so that’s okay!
 Am I reading things right?”

 I feel closest to people who understand that I give my time and energy to them freely.
 It’s tempting to be demanding when feeling anxious.
 Resist that urge.

 In the book “Decisive: How to Make Better Choices in Life and Work”, Chip and Dan Heath float the idea of taking small steps to test your assumptions.
-Asking questions, listen to the answers, and if they fit with the actions.
+Asking questions, listening to the answers, and if they fit with the actions.
 Practice leaning toward the benefit of the doubt.
 I’ve learned to underreact to hinting.
 Hints or perceived hints lead to miscommunication.
 React without jumping to conclusions.

 “A friend is someone who knows all about you and still loves you.”

 Is your new friend honest?
 And are you?
 A paper in the June 2010 issue of the Journal of Social and Personal Relationships discussed a strong relationship between authenticity and connection.
 In a study of young girls, those who strive to be honest and open with friends and family were happier and had greater self-esteem.
 It makes sense that their connections were more meaningful and intimate.
 Conflict is inevitable.
 Honesty in conjunction with consideration and respect is the best bet for dealing with it.

 Tip 3: I’m often wrong and a great person